 The product will be subjected to a range of different types of EMI and the behaviour of the product needs to be monitored in order to confirm that it is operating as intended.
 In order that we can assess the product performance, we need to have information about the fundamental purpose of the product and the functions that it performs.
 The actual product specification forms a critical part of the performance assessment and it is important to quantify any degradation that may occur under duress.

-All equipment supplied for test must be in a running condition as it would be in normal service, with a way to monitor continued operation during testing.
+All equipment supplied for test must be in a running condition exercising all normal functions as it would be in service with the end customer, with a way to monitor continued operation during testing.
 If software or an external PC is required to operate or test the equipment, this must be supplied by the customer.
-All equipment test modes must be automated, as manual operation during EMC testing is usually not feasable.
+While under test the equipment must run in it’s usual manner automatically.
+Equipment that is normally single-shot in usual operation must be supplied with custom firmware to automate operation, preferably on a 1-second cycle, as manual operation during EMC testing is not feasable.

 All communications & ancilliary cables must be at least 5 metres in length to allow us to set up the equipment correctly in the test cell.